The wild flower meadow at the Wilderness Project Seaford allotments, continues to flourish.

 Colin Reader is our wild flower expert advisor and seed supplier.

-Read more about the project in the Society of Garden Design Journal.
+This project featured in the Society of Garden Designers journal.